akhilub/music-analytics-dashboard/ReadMe.md

   - 📖 Sorting and Filtering functionalities for recent streams

 - Bonus Features:
+  - PWA for adaptablity to several devices and user focus for important tasks
   - Implemented sorting and filtering for data tables.
   - Interactive charts, allowing hover and click actions for deeper insights.